alikasundara/docker-openvpn/test/README.md

 # Tests

+> The test suite has not been updated for the fork.

 Philosophy is to not re-invent the wheel while allowing users to quickly test repository specific tests.

 Example invocation from top-level of repository: